 As Board Chair Sandra Coufal says, “Far and away, these members are intelligent women who have very big skill sets but also very big hearts.
 They could simply choose to be social, but choose to be philanthropic with the Women’s Fund as their vehicle.”

-Each of these aspects can be seen in the variety of events and grant-based activities hosted each year, such as:
+Each of these aspects can be seen in a variety of events and grant-based activities hosted each year, such as:

 - Fireside chats, in which members host others in their home and give a hard-hitting talk on their specific area of expertise.